What you should know about budgeting for a new roof

 A Hot BUR roof is most costly because it has the longest life expectancy, doesn’t puncture as easily, and reseals when hot.

-The TPO roof is a green choice that is white, thermoplastic heat welded and reflects the sun.
+The TPO roof is a white, thermoplastic heat-welded roof and reflects the sun.
 It will take a bit longer to see the benefits of this roof in Minnesota due to extreme temperatures, so choose it for the long haul.

 4. Incorporate climate into your calculations